bhargav1997/CSharp_Cummulative1/README.md

 # List Teacher Page
 ![List Teacher Page](./ListTeacher.png)

 When the user, clicks on teacher's id, it will navigate to the Teachers More info.
-Page, in which, teacher have which subjects all listed there.
+Page, in which, the teacher has which subjects all listed there.

 # New Teacher Creating Page
 ![New Teacher Page](./New.png)